loftware/modulo/README.md

-# modulus
+# Modulo
-A true modulus function.
-Swift's `%` function computes remainder, not modulus.
+An implementation of a true modulo function.
+Swift's `%` function computes remainder, not modulo.
 The two operations differ when presented negative inputs.
-This package provides an implementation of true modulus.